- Future Students

 Friends of EWU

-GovernmentThe study of government brings a student face-to-face with the issues and concerns of living in a complex world where some measure of public action is necessary to make life livable.
+Political ScienceThe study of Political Science brings a student face-to-face with the issues and concerns of living in a complex world where some measure of public action is necessary to make life livable.
 Graduates enter the fields of law, public administration, teaching, political staff work and public relations staff work.
 Home of the pre-law program, international affairs program and the Mock Trial team.